 These habitats make up less than one quarter of one percent of Canada’s total land mass but boast more rare species of plants and animals than anywhere else in the country.

-Getting to Point Pelee National Park
+How to get to Point Pelee National Park

 It’s roughly a 3.5 hour drive from Toronto if you take Highway 401.
 The closest town is Leamington – Canada’s tomato capital and former home to a Heinz ketchup factory.